 Interviewing and choosing a candidate

-While hiring decisions are at the your discretion, you will only receive a subsidy when you hire a Work Study approved student.
+While hiring decisions are at your discretion, you will only receive a subsidy when you hire a Work Study approved student.

-- An approved Work Study student
+- Request Work Study Confirmation letter from student

 IMPORTANT: no wage reimbursements will be made for hours worked outside of the student's authorization dates.

 You and your new hire should decide together on a work schedule that can be maintained during studies - remember, Work Study employees are first and foremost full-time students and more than 15 hours of work per week is not normally recommended.

 Remember, Work Study students need to work in order to finance their education, so prompt hiring decisions are appreciated.

 Information on onboarding student workers can be found at Onboarding Central.